-GACE Middle Grades Social Science Quick Facts
+GACE Middle Grades Social Science Test Information

 The GACE Middle Grades Social Science exam is designed to test the knowledge and skills of beginning middle school social science teachers in Georgia.

-The Middle Grades Social Sciences test is made up of selected response questions, multiple choice questions, and questions to be answered in a text box.
+The Middle Grades Social Science test is made up of selected response questions, multiple choice questions, and questions to be answered in a text box.
 It has a time limit of two hours and ten minutes.

 The test is broken into three subareas: